ahmedashraffcih/AWS_Airflow_CICD/README.md

-# AWS Airflow CI/CD
+# AWS MWAA Airflow CI/CD Pipeline

-This repository contains a CI/CD pipeline for deploying Airflow DAGs using Docker and AWS S3.
+This repository contains a CI/CD pipeline for deploying Airflow DAGs on AWS Managed Workflows for Apache Airflow (MWAA) using GitHub Actions and AWS S3.

 ## Introduction

-This project aims to streamline the process of deploying Airflow DAGs by leveraging Docker containers and AWS S3 for storage.
-The continuous integration and continuous deployment (CI/CD) pipeline automates the deployment process, ensuring that changes to DAGs are quickly and reliably propagated to the Airflow environment.
+The CI/CD pipeline automates the deployment process, ensuring that changes to DAGs are quickly and reliably propagated to the Airflow environment on AWS MWAA.

 ## Setup